 What we don’t: Doesn't have the silkiest sheath; too heavy for serious redpoint climbing.

-Had Goldilocks been a climber, she might have lamented about ropes: “this one’s too thin, this one’s too fat.”
-But when she came to the Mammut 9.5 Crag Dry, she would have snuggled up beside it and said, “this one’s just right.”
-Indeed, there’s almost nothing not to like about one of the best rope manufacturer’s best ropes.
+Had Goldilocks been a climber, she might have lamented about ropes: “This one’s too thin, this one’s too fat.”
+But when she came to the Mammut 9.5 Crag Dry, she would have snuggled up beside it and said, “This one’s just right.”
+Indeed, there’s almost nothing to dislike about one of the best rope manufacturer’s best ropes.
 At 9.5 millimeters, it hits that sweet spot between too heavy and too flimsy.
 It’ll last a lot longer than skinnier ropes at one end of the spectrum, but it won’t drag you down on tough clips high off the deck like a 10-millimeter line.
 And while the same could be said for any 9.5-millimeter rope, the Crag Dry is not just any 9.5.
 It is one of the best.

 Mammut recently did some reorganizing and formed a “Crag” lineup, but rest assured that their 9.5 Crag Dry is still the same design as their well-loved Infinity Dry.
 This has been our go-to rope for years, delivering impressive durability for its weight and size.
 It’s not the silkiest rope out there, but the overall feel is one of smoothness and suppleness.
 Further, Mammut’s dry treatment, which meets UIAA standards for water repellency, is super effective for a surprisingly long time and keeps dirt out too.
-As the rope that puts it all together best—price, durability, and feel—we give the Mammut 9.5 Crag Dry our top spot for 2023.
+As the rope that puts it all together best—price, durability, and feel—we give the Mammut 9.5 Crag Dry our top spot for 2024.
 For an extra dose of safety and convenience, the Crag Dry is also available in a bi-pattern design (the Crag Duodess) for $320.

 See the Mammut 9.5 Crag Dry